Skip to main content

 Weight Gain

 For some patients, weight gain may occur as a result of increased appetite or fluid retention (“bloating”) associated with certain drug therapies.
 Weight-loss diets are not recommended without proper medical guidance.
-For help, ask your oncologist to refer you to a dietitian who can design an appropriate diet for you.
+For help, ask your oncologist to refer you to a registered dietitian (RD) who can design an appropriate diet for you.

 Food Safety